zauberzeug/lizard/docs/module_reference.md

 **Configuration sequence**

-Ensure that at least one heartbeat was received and device is not in booting state.
-Then configure constants, transition to operational, and instruct a CanOpenMaster module to start sending SYNC messages.
+Before any other method can be invoked, `init()` must be called at least once.
+The module will listen for at most two heartbeats (= 2s).
+Note that for runtime variables (actual position, velocity, and status bits) to be updated, a CanOpenMaster module must exist and be sending periodic SYNCs.

 **Target position sequence**

 Note: The target velocity must be positive regardless of target point direction.
+The halt bit is cleared when entering pp, though it can be set at any point during moves to effectively apply brakes.

 ```
+// First time, assuming motor is disabled and not in pp mode
 motor.set_ctrl_enable(true)
-motor.enter_pp_mode()
-motor.set_target_velocity(10)
+motor.enter_pp_mode(<some positive velocity>)

+// All further set points only need these
 motor.set_target_position(<some position>)
-motor.set_ctrl_halt(false)
-await motor.status_target_reached
-motor.set_ctrl_halt(true)
 motor.commit_target_position()
 ```

 **Target velocity sequence**

 Unlike in the profile position mode, here the sign of the velocity does controls the direction.
+The halt bit is set when entering pv.
+To start moving, clear it (and set again to stop).

 ```
+// First time, assuming motor is disabled and not in pv mode
 motor.set_ctrl_enable(true)
-motor.set_ctrl_halt(true)
-motor.enter_pv_mode()
-motor.set_target_velocity(<some signed velocity>)
+motor.enter_pv_mode(<some signed velocity>)

+// Further movements only need these
 motor.set_ctrl_halt(false)
 // await some condition
 motor.set_ctrl_halt(true)